-Could you please ensure that your child’s kit is named as there are often unclaimed items in the classroom.
+Could you please ensure that your child’s kit is clearly labelled with their name as there are often unclaimed items in the classroom.

 Your child will bring home a reading book and reading record every day to share with you.
-We will ensure that your child is heard read at least once a week by a teacher or a teaching assistant.
+We will ensure that your child will read at least once a week by a teacher or a teaching assistant.
 As part of their homework children are asked to read each evening to an adult (house points will be awarded).
 In order to help us monitor your child’s reading progress please could you sign and date your child's log and where required, write a comment in their reading logbook.

 Reading is not only about the completion of books and moving through the scheme, but also about your child's understanding.
-Please do not read a book a night with your child, read no more than 15 pages at any one time.
-After this, discuss the text/story with your child.
+Please read no more than 15 pages at any one time.
+After this, discuss the vocabulary used and the text/story with your child.
 This will help them to think about what they have read and will also show you that they have understood the content.
 This is vital to enhance your child's reading ability and their enjoyment of reading.

 Year 3 & 4 children are asked to do a small amount of homework each week.
 This will consist of:-